WrightonLabCSU/DRAM/README.md

 ### Resource Management

-DRAM2 is implemented in Nextflow.
+DRAM is implemented in Nextflow.

 Nextflow is able to scale horizontally on a given machine.